skienzmatishun/rippreport/content/p/public-servant/index.md

 ---
-title: "PUBLIC SERVANT"
+title: PUBLIC SERVANT
 date: 2020-03-07
-thumbnail: "img/public-servant.png"
+thumbnail: img/public-servant.png
 categories:
 - elections
 authors:
 - admin
+alttags: "Crowd silhouette cheering, supporting Jerry Carl’s campaign for Alabama’s First Congressional District"
 ---
 Today’s Freaky Friday is a post by Doug Snow with the Facebook group [Baldwin County Citizens for Accountability](https://www.facebook.com/groups/1593293237549165/).

 No way should the First Congressional District be represented by CATALYST and Hightower is CATALYST.